 On June 1, 2018, the Company's Board of Directors approved an initial plan to restructure its business aimed at reducing the future operating costs of its TeamConnect and pdvConnect businesses and better aligning and focusing its business priorities on its spectrum initiatives.
-The Company also recently announced that it had received information from one of its Tier 1 carrier partners that the largest customer of its pdvConnect service planned to discontinue its use of that service during Fiscal 2019.
-As a result of the loss of this significant customer and its implementation of the restructuring plan and the related measures taken to reduce the operating costs of our TeamConnect and pdvConnect businesses, principally in the sales and marketing areas, we expect that our operating revenues from these businesses will decline in future reporting periods.
+Earlier in Fiscal 2019, the Company also announced that it had received information from one of its Tier 1 carrier partners that the largest customer of its pdvConnect service planned to discontinue its use of that service during Fiscal 2019.
+As a result of the loss of this significant customer and the Company's implementation of the restructuring plan and the related measures taken to reduce the operating costs of our TeamConnect and pdvConnect businesses, principally in the sales and marketing areas, the operating revenues from these businesses exhibited a small decline in the current quarter, compared to the prior quarter ended June 30, 2018, and we expect that our operating revenues from these businesses will decline in future reporting periods.